Adaptive Reinforcement for Open-ended Medical Reasoning via Semantic-Guided Reward Collapse Mitigation: Results and Discussion

-As shown in Figure~\ref{fig:Reward_Collapse}, both BERTScore and cosine similarity rewards exhibit high means and low variances.
+From Figure~\ref{fig:Reward_Collapse}, both BERTScore and cosine similarity rewards exhibit high means and low variances.
 Specifically, BERTScore has a mean of 0.986 and variance of 0.029, while cosine similarity shows a mean of 0.903 and variance of 0.045.
-These narrowly distributed scores indicate that the reward model struggles to distinguish responses of different quality.
-This low variance can lead to reward collapse during reinforcement learning, where the agent lacks sufficient gradient signals to optimize its behavior.
+These narrowly distributed scores indicate the reward model struggles to distinguish responses of varying quality.
+This low variance can cause reward collapse during reinforcement learning, where the agent lacks sufficient gradient signals to optimize behavior.

-In contrast, our adaptive semantic reward significantly increases variance, enhancing the reward's discriminative power.
+In contrast, our adaptive semantic reward significantly increases variance, enhancing discriminative power.
 In this setting, BERTScore drops to a mean of 0.648 with a variance of 0.104, and cosine similarity to a mean of 0.514 with a variance of 0.112.
 This broader distribution enables more effective learning by providing richer feedback.
-As shown in Table~\ref{tab:performance}, ARMed-I, enhanced with adaptive semantic rewards,consistently outperforms the baseline Qwen2.5-VL-3B (GRPO), which uses static absolute-value rewards.
-On the in-domain test set, ARMed-I improves performance by 1.1\%, and on the out-of-domain set, which poses greater generalization challenges, it achieves a 2.26\% gain.
-These results demonstrate that dynamic reward modeling not only improves signal quality but also strengthens policy robustness across domains, highlighting its value in medical multi-modal question answering.
+As shown in Table~\ref{tab:qwen25_ablation} and Figure~\ref{fig:Model_Comparison}, ARMed-I, enhanced with adaptive semantic rewards, consistently outperforms Qwen2.5-VL-3B trained with GRPO across both in-domain and out-of-domain evaluations.
+The results demonstrate that dynamic reward modeling improves signal quality and strengthens policy robustness for medical multi-modal QA.

-To assess the impact of reward collapse during the GRPO process, we conducted an ablation study by removing the semantic reward component.
-Specifically, we trained a variant named GRPO-wo-semantic, which only utilizes correctness-based rewards.
-As shown in Figure~\ref{fig:Model_Comparison}, GRPO-wo-semantic achieves comparable average performance to GRPO on both in-domain and out-of-domain medical benchmarks.
-In contrast, our proposed ARMed-I outperforms the best-performing baseline by 1.1\% in-domain and by 1.44\% out-of-domain, demonstrating the effectiveness of adaptive semantic reward in mitigating reward collapse.
-This further confirms that our dynamic semantic reward plays a crucial role in effectively alleviating the problem of reward collapse.